 Terri tip: Visibly dirty surfaces should always be cleaned with a detergent or soap and water prior to disinfection as the presence of dirt and grime can reduce the effectiveness of disinfectants.

-Terri tip: The use of dilute household bleach solutions, alcohol solutions with at least 70% alcohol, disinfectant wipes and EPA (Environment Protection Act) registered household disinfectants are all considered effective disinfectants.
+Terri tip: The use of diluted household bleach solutions, alcohol solutions with at least 70% alcohol, disinfectant wipes and EPA (Environment Protection Act) registered household disinfectants are all considered effective disinfectants.

 “When handling hazardous cleaning chemicals such as bleach, it’s important to understand the risks and have knowledge on proper use.
 Refer to reliable sources such as Safe Work Australia for more information and always follow the directions on product labels,” says Terri.
-To help safeguard employees from the risk of spreading COVID-19, the Centers for Disease Control and Prevention (CDC) recommends cleaning and disinfecting hard surfaces frequently with household cleaners and EPA-registered disinfectants.
-1
+To help safeguard employees from the risk of spreading bacteria, hard surfaces should be cleaned and disinfected frequently with household cleaners and EPA-registered disinfectants.1

 Terri tip: If you’re working in an office environment or shared space, it’s important that high-touch surfaces are regularly disinfected.
 These areas include doorknobs, light switches, desks, sinks and kitchen counters to name a few.